maoosi/prisma-appsync/docs/guides/hooks.md

 }
 ```

-The `prisma` parameter is giving direct access to the Prisma Client instance, allowing to build custom database queries directly.

-Here is an example of what the various parameters (excl. `prisma`) might contain:
+Here is an example of what the various parameters might contain:

 ```json
 {